It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 Let’s take a closer look at what these reasons could be.
-And, what you can do about them.
+And how you can make the bathtub a safer place for seniors and the elderly.

 Why Is Your Elderly Loved One Refusing to Bathe?

-The Journal of the American Geriatric Associaton put together a qualitative study to answer this very question.
+The Journal of the American Geriatric Association put together a qualitative study to answer this very question.
 Here are some of the reasons identified in this study.

 1. The Social Pressure To Bathe